obervinov/logger-package/README.md

 # Logger Package

-This is a custom log formatter package from python projects.
+This is a custom log formatter package from python projects